-If Swift time is approved, successful PIs will then be required to submit the standard Swift cover and target forms to the Swift Guest Observer Facility via ARK/RPS (https://heasarc.gsfc.nasa.gov/ark/swiftrps/) to provide the required information about observing strategy and instrument configurations.
+If Swift time is approved through this CfP, successful PIs will be contacted by Swift, and then be required to submit the standard Swift cover and target forms to the Swift Guest Observer Facility via ARK/RPS (https://heasarc.gsfc.nasa.gov/ark/swiftrps) to provide the required information about observing strategy and instrument configurations.

-Swift data sets obtained under this agreement will not be proprietary to the PI and immediately released publicly via the HEASARC data archive.
-No funds will be provided from the Swift Project for such joint Chandra/Swift investigations.
+Swift data sets obtained under this agreement will not be proprietary to the PI and will be immediately released publicly via the HEASARC data archive.